How Much Does LASIK Surgery Cost? – updated 2019

 Those serving in the U.S. military may be eligible to undergo LASIK or PRK at a surgery center on a military base for free.
 Talk to your commanding officer or recruiter to learn more.
 Some refractive surgeons who are not affiliated with the military also offer discounts to military personnel.

 In the end, cost should not be the primary factor in your decision.
 Be very skeptical of ads from clinics offering LASIK at “discounted” prices.
 Don’t mess with your eyes.
 They’re the only ones you’ve got.

 Given the vast differences in the types of LASIK procedures, it is imperative to perform a comprehensive due-diligence prior to selecting your treatment center.
 Such a review should take into account all relevant factors, in addition to cost.
 It is equally important to be skeptical of ads from clinics offering LASIK at significantly “discounted” prices from the standard of $3,000 to $4,600.

 Key questions to ask as you embark on this exciting and life changing decision include:

-- Regarding the first step in LASIK of creating the corneal flap, do you use a handheld blade or lasers?
+- Regarding the first step of creating the corneal flap, do you use a handheld blade or lasers?

-- Regarding the second step in LASIK, what type of laser do you use to treat the cornea (standard or Wavefront)?
+- Regarding the second step, what type of laser do you use to treat the cornea (standard or Wavefront)?